RRZE-HPC/likwid/README.md

 It consists of:

 - likwid-topology: print thread, cache and NUMA topology
-- likwid-perfctr: configure and read out hardware performance counters on Intel, AMD and ARMv8 processors and Nvidia GPUs
+- likwid-perfctr: configure and read out hardware performance counters on Intel, AMD, ARM and POWER processors and Nvidia GPUs
 - likwid-powermeter: read out RAPL Energy information and get info about Turbo mode steps
 - likwid-pin: pin your threaded application (pthread, Intel and gcc OpenMP to dedicated processors)
-- likwid-bench: Micro benchmarking platform
+- likwid-bench: Micro benchmarking platform for CPU architectures
-- likwid-features: Print and manipulate cpu features like hardware prefetchers
+- likwid-features: Print and manipulate cpu features like hardware prefetchers (x86 only)
 - likwid-genTopoCfg: Dumps topology information to a file
 - likwid-mpirun: Wrapper to start MPI and Hybrid MPI/OpenMP applications (Supports Intel MPI, OpenMPI, MPICH and SLURM)
 - likwid-perfscope: Frontend to the timeline mode of likwid-perfctr, plots live graphs of performance metrics using gnuplot